mae3301/mae3301.github.io/_posts/2023-07-23-magic-squares.md

 |ᛡ|IA/IO|107|
 |ᛠ|EA|109|

 Besides providing solvers with a mapping of sorts, the jpg introduced the idea of gematria to the puzzle.
-The word comes from the [] word for .
-Wikipedia explains that "."
+The word comes from Hebrew; Wikipedia [defines it](https://en.wikipedia.org/wiki/Gematria) as "the practice of assigning a numerical value to a name, word or phrase by reading it as a number."
+It is well-known as a feature of Jewish commentary on the Hebrew Bible, but other cultures have practiced it also.
 The runes provided by the table are of course not Hebrew letters.
-According to the [cicada wiki](), they were identified by a solver as a variant of the Anglo-Saxon rune set.
+According to the [cicada wiki](https://uncovering-cicada.fandom.com/wiki/What_Happened_Part_1_(2013)#The_Gematria), they were identified by a solver as a variant of the Anglo-Saxon rune set.

 Other stages of the 2013 puzzle encouraged solvers to use the values of characters to perform traditional and perhaps less traditional feats of gematria.
-For instance, the 2013 [telnet service]() encouraged solvers to add up the values associated with letters in a word to arrive at a larger number (henceforth referred to as a gematria sum).
+For instance, the 2013 [telnet service](https://www.youtube.com/watch?v=9bjFtZ3aoSQ&ab_channel=NoxPopuli) encouraged solvers to add up the values associated with letters in a word to arrive at a larger number (henceforth referred to as a gematria sum).
 A second example, the poem "Parable," essentially taught solvers to associate sentences with the gematria sums of the values of the characters making them up.
-It even illustrated how multiplying together the gematria sums of three sentences led to a gematria product.
+It even illustrated how multiplying together the gematria sums of three sentences led to a [gematria product](https://uncovering-cicada.fandom.com/wiki/Instar_emergence_(mp3_and_hidden_poem)).

 ### 2014
-The 2014 puzzle required solvers to submit one of three magic squares to a service in order to reach the next step of the game.
+The 2014 puzzle required solvers to submit one of [three magic squares](https://uncovering-cicada.fandom.com/wiki/What_Happened_Part_1_(2014)#The_Sixth_Onion) to a service in order to reach the next step of the game.
 A magic square is an matrix of numbers whose rows, columns, and sometimes diagonals all sum to the same number.
 The magic squares used by 3301 had sums of 3301 and 1033.
 One of the squares (sum 1033) is the following:

 |272|138|341|131|151|
 |366|199|130|320|18|